HumabHatterZed/WhistleWindInscryptionMods/FULL_CHANGELOG.md

     * Bloodbath 3 (3,3) --> (1,3)
   * Express Train to Hell cost increased from (FREE) --> (x6)
   * The Train ability cost reduced from (x12) --> (x6)
-  * Blue Star 1 now only takes 1 turn to evolve
+  * Blue Star 1 rebalanced to be (0,2) stats, Fledgling(1)
-  * Blue Star 1 is no longer singleton (one per deck)
-  * Blue Star 1 no longer has Idol ability
+  * Blue Star 2 rebalanced to be (2,6) stats, Assimilator, Omni Strike
-  * Blue Star 2 no longer has Idol ability
+  * Blue Star 1 and 2 now both have a special ability
   * Army in Pink no longer has Undying ability
   * Army in Black buffed from 2 Power --> 4 Power
   * Grave of Cherry Blossoms nerfed from 3 Health --> 2 Health